 The thing I like about many tiki drinks–is the kind of baroque complexity in the glass.
 Ideas of mixological structure and balance are thrown completely aside in many of these drinks, but if you keep a close eye on the proportions in your mix–you can create something that’s pleasantly unexpected.

-This rum is like i said, created by the esteemed Cognac Ferrand estate, the birthplace of artisanal spirits owned by Alexandre Gabriel.
+This rum is like i said, created by the Cognac Ferrand estate, owned by Alexandre Gabriel.
 Plantation Original Dark Overproof is bottled at 73% alcohol by volume making it 146 proof and is created in Trinidad.
 It is a stronger, bolder and more flavorful version of Plantation Original Dark Rum which is a blend of Trinidad dark rums aged in young bourbon casks.

-Plantation Original Dark Overproof is available both in the US and Europe – thanks for that!
+Plantation Original Dark Overproof is available both in the US and Europe.
 In the US it will retail for $29.99 for a 1-liter bottle and is available nationwide.
 In Europe you can get it from Drinkology and The Whiskey Exchange.

-It joins the Plantation Rum portfolio as a unique addition for two reasons: 1) It is the only overproof rum in the collection and 2) It is the only rum that is not double aged, Ferrand’s proprietary rum finishing process which they are alone in using.
+It joins the Plantation Rum portfolio as a unique addition for two reasons: 1) It is the only overproof rum in the collection and 2) It is the only rum that is not double aged.

 So how does it smell and taste like?

 Nose – I can feel sweet sugarcane, some wood, banana peels and spice.
-Especially the banana peels are present but not overpowering, it gets me to think about those exotic banana food wraps… The nose is very refined and so delightful i could sit and sniff all day..
+Especially the banana peels are present but not overpowering, it gets me to think about those exotic banana food wraps… The nose is very refined and delightful, I could sit and sniff all day..

 Palate – Toasted and dried tropical fruits, strong but not unpleasant alcohol burn, wood, molasses and tropical dried fruit.

-The sum of it – I`d say it´s a very pleasant strong, complex and fruity rum that is fantastic to mix exotic drinks with but i also do believe it would make a stunning daiquiri paired with some other rum or Plantation Original Dark.
+The sum of it – I`d say it´s a pleasant tasting strong, complex and fruity rum that is great to mix exotic drinks with, but i also do believe it would make a stunning daiquiri paired with some other rum or Plantation Original Dark.